towheed/deb-rebuild-native/README.md

 	-k, --keep-source		Pass this option if you want to keep the downloaded source files.
 					All source files are removed by default after the build process completes.

-	-b, --keep-dbgsym		Pass this option if you want to keep the dbgsym packages, which are built by all sources.
+	-b, --build-dbgsym		Pass this option if you want to build the dbgsym packages also.
 					You do not need this unless you intend to debug and require the debug symbols.
-If you do not know what this is all about, you do not need the dbgsym packages. dbgsym packages are deleted by default after the build process completes.
+					If you do not know what this is all about, you do not need the dbgsym packages.

+	-c, --run-checks		Run tests provided by the package build during the build process.

 	-v, --verbose			Show what is being done.
-All otput are shown by default.
+All output are shown by default.

 	-r, --target-release=release	Pass this option to tell the build system, which Debian release you are building for.